webiwg/historia-web-pt/especialista/john-foliot/accesskeys-e-combinacoes-de-teclas-reservadas/index.md

 <hr style="margin-top: 2em; margin-bottom: 2em"/>

-Addendum: A big thanks goes out to Mikko Rantalainen (<mikko.rantalainen@peda.net>) for providing the following information regarding internationalization, specifically Finnish/Swedish localizations:
+Addendum: A big thanks goes out to Mikko Rantalainen <em>mikko.rantalainen at peda.net</em> for providing the following information regarding internationalization, specifically Finnish/Swedish localizations:

 -   Default Internet Explorer for Finnish localization has menu bar accelerators for T, M, N, S, K and O and address bar accelerator E.
--   In addition, shortcuts with ‘=’, ‘(‘, ‘)’, ‘\[‘, ‘\]’, ‘/’, ”, ‘;’ and ‘:’
+-   In addition, shortcuts with ‘=’, ‘(‘, ‘)’, ‘\[‘, ‘\]’, ‘/’, ”, ‘;’ and ‘:’ require using shift or AltGr with Finnish/Swedish
-    require using shift or AltGr with Finnish/Swedish (and most other European) keyboard layouts so those cannot be used with just ALT.
+    (and most other European) keyboard layouts so those cannot be used with just ALT.
     (For example, to type ‘\[‘ I have to press AltGr+8.
 So “ALT+\[” requires me to press Alt+AltGr+8 which seldom works as expected.
     If you accept this kind of shortcuts you might as well add “AltGr+µ” as it’s equally easy to type (Alt+AltGr+M) with my Finnish layout keyboard).
--   Non-numeric keys that can be used without any modifier key in Finnish/Swedish keyboard layout are: + ‘ – . , &lt; § and letters å ä ö
+-   Non-numeric keys that can be used without any modifier key in Finnish/Swedish keyboard layout are:
-    \[written in UTF-8\]
+    \+ ‘ – . , &lt; § and letters å ä ö \[written in UTF-8\]